-Most clinical sites require a COBI and/or drug testing before a student is allowed to work with patients.
-The Clinical Compliance Coordinator will assist students in using the COMPLIO system to get these done and each student will be responsible for maintain their own reports.
-The reports may be sent to a student's clinical site on request.
+All students will be required to get a full Criminal Background Check, a FACIS Level III check and a 12-panel Drug Screen in the first summer semester of their training.
+In addition, many clinical sites require an additional COBI and/or drug testing before a student is allowed to work with patients as part of the contractual language between the Program and the Clinical site.
+The Clinical Compliance Coordinator will assist students in using the COMPLIO system to complete these, and each student will be responsible for maintain their own reports.
+The reports may be sent to a student's clinical site upon request.